 The findings of the HNA indicate a surplus of land zoned for most types of housing development.
-This surplus land could accommodate 258 low-density units and 43 medium-density units (single-family attached, manufactured homes, and 2-4 plexes) over and above the projected future need.
+This surplus land could accommodate 258 low-density units and 43 medium-density units (singlefamily attached, manufactured homes, and 2-4 plexes) over and above the projected future need.
 There is a deficit of approximately 101 high-density units (multi-family apartments).

 While the HNA does not indicate the need for an expansion of the UGB at this time, the City may need to explore that option in the future as development consumes the current supply of land, particularly if the pace of development accelerates.
 In anticipation of those future activities, the City will need to ensure that it has identified appropriate future expansion areas.
-The adjacent Stafford Triangle has long been identified as a potential future UGB expansion area and likely will continue to be considered as such.
+The adjacent Stafford Triangle has long been identified as a potential future UGB expansion area.
+West Linn currently participates in a three-city intergovernmental agreement that establishes coordination standards for UGB growth among Tualatin, Wilsonville, and West Linn.
+This intergovernmental process continues to evaluate the Stafford Triangle as a potential future UGB expansion area.